-find a short synopsis of almost all of our programs Below.
+Below is a short synopsis of almost all of our programs.

-The Mary Mahoney Medical Center in both Spencer and Langston and the Klaassen Medical Clinic offer primary health care by family practice physicians, mid-level practitioners and nurses to men, women and children from infants to older adults.
+The Mary Mahoney Medical Center in both Spencer,Langston, and Klaassen Medical Clinic offer primary health care by family practice physicians and mid-level practitioners.
+Services are available to men, women, and children ranging from infants to older adults.

 Co-Pay Update Effective FEBRUARY 1, 2016: The minimum co-pay for a medical office visit will be $25 for private pay clients.
 Payment due at time of treatment.

-New Service Hours Community Health Mary Mahoney Memorial Health Center site in Spencer is now open 8 a.m. until 5 p.m. on Saturdays for medical appointments only.
+New Service Hours: Community Health Mary Mahoney Memorial Health Center site in Spencer is now open 8 a.m. until 5 p.m. on Saturdays for medical appointments only.
 The pharmacy will be closed.
 Please call (405) 769-3301 for more information about Saturday appointments.
 On May 6, 2017, the Saturday clinic will be relocating to the Perry Klaassen Family Medical Center in Oklahoma City.

 Certified Application Counselors available to assist patients with obtaining insurance coverage through The Marketplace for the Affordable Care Act (ACA).